-The main risks that may affect the ICF Group are:
+The main financial risks to which the ICF Group is exposed are:

-- Credit risk: The possibility of incurring losses due to a breach of payment obligations on the part of borrowers or impairment of the loan quality of same. - Counterparty risk: The possibility of incurring losses in value as a result of a breach of payment obligations by credit institutions, including operations using derivatives. - Market risk: The possibility of incurring losses in the value of positions held in financial assets due to an adverse variation of the risk factors which affect their prices or the value of their shares. - Liquidity Risk: The risk of incurring losses due to a lack of sufficient liquid funds or an increase in the cost of financing, which prevents compliance with commitments undertaken as they become due, together with the risk of being unable to unwind a position as a result of market imperfections. - Interest rate risk: The possibility of incurring losses due to interest rate variations that affect a balance sheet sensitive to rate changes. - Operational risk: The possibility of incurring losses when internal processes are inadequate or flawed due to staff performance or the result of external events.
-Includes legal risk, but excludes strategic and reputational risk.
+- Credit risk: The possibility of incurring losses arising from borrowers' failure to meet their financial obligations or impairment of their credit quality. - Interest rate risk in the banking book: the possibility of incurring losses in the ICF Group's net interest income and equity as a result of changes in the interest rate curve. - Solvency and capital risk: risk of having insufficient regulatory capital to meet unexpected losses in the entity. - Business and asset quality risk: due to failure to meet the Group's asset return and quality targets. - Liquidity risk: the risk of incurring losses due to a lack of sufficient liquid funds or an increase in the cost of financing, which prevents compliance with commitments undertaken as they become due, together with the risk of being unable to unwind a position as a result of market imperfections. - Concentration risk: risk of incurring losses due to excessive concentration in a corporate group.